EricssonResearch/dnt/test/quick/README.md

 # Quicktest

 This is a sandbox for testing the actions and packet header manipulations during development.
-The R2DTWO configurations do some sane stuff to let traffic through, but they also send some insane variations of the packets for testing.
+The DNT configurations do some sane stuff to let traffic through, but they also send some insane variations of the packets for testing.

 The network can be started as